jpabadir/pace-c/documentation/tech-directives/linting.md

-# Comprehensive list of the code standards the team follows

-###### When possible, IDE code-linting rule files will be made and shared with the team to facilitate code standardizing.

-### Front-end
+# Following the team's linting rules
+##### Our team enforces its code-style conventions through continuous-integration, and each developer can ensure they comply with these style rules by following this linting guide.

+## Linting and fixing as many issues as possible using the project's standards

+- Globally: While in the root directory, run `eslint src/front-end/src/*.js src/back-end/src/*.js --fix` to lint the whole project.
-While in the src/front-end directory, run `eslint src/*.js --fix` to lint your code using the project's ESLint standard presets.
+- On the front-end or back-end specifically: while in the src/front-end or src/back-end directory, run `eslint src/*.js --fix` to lint the front or back-end.

+After the above commands are run, you may still have issues.
+While you may have to fix some by hand, many of them can be fixed by auto-formatting using prettier.
+Make sure you setup prettier so that it reflects ESLint's requirements as closely as possible.
+After that, you can use VSCode's "Format Document" command (which you can find by opening the command palette, shortcut ctrl + shift + P) to auto-format.
+This command is mapped to shift + alt + F, by default.

-#### Initial Setup for Automatic Formatting
+## Front-end initial Setup for Automatic Formatting

 1. In VSCode, click on the "Extensions" icon on the leftmost navigation bar.
 2. Install "Prettier - Code formatter 5.7.1" and "EsLint 2.1.13".